linode/docs/docs/websites/varnish/how-to-install-configure-varnish-cache-on-debian-ubuntu.md

 Varnish works by handling requests before they make it to your backend, whether your backend is Apache, nginx, or anything else.
 If it doesn't have a request cached, it will forward the request to your backend and then cache its output.
 You can optionally store these cached requests in memory, so they're retrieved extremely quickly.

+Additionally, Varnish cache can be used as part of a [highly available environment](#use-varnish-cache-for-high-availability-with-backend-polling) which ensures smooth uptime through high traffic times or hardware failures.

-If your server is nginx and you plan to use Varnish cache to serve WordPress, visit Linode's guide to [Using Varnish & nginx to Serve WordPress over SSL & HTTP on Debian 8](/docs/websites/varnish/use-varnish-and-nginx-to-serve-wordpress-over-ssl-and-http-on-debian-8).
+If your web server is nginx and you plan to use Varnish cache to serve WordPress, visit Linode's guide to [Using Varnish & nginx to Serve WordPress over SSL & HTTP on Debian 8](/docs/websites/varnish/use-varnish-and-nginx-to-serve-wordpress-over-ssl-and-http-on-debian-8).

 ## Before You Begin